- Family Considerations

 Does the Saluki have a large prey drive?
 Does the Saluki like to chase birds, cats, and other small animals?

 The Saluki has a high prey drive and has a natural tendency to chase after any small animal.
 Every case is unique, but the Saluki may not be the best dog for living with other cats or small animals.

 The Saluki is athletic and has average levels of endurance.
 They need a lot of exercise, and can be an exercise partner as long as it's nothing too extreme.

 The Saluki is a purebred dog that falls within the larger Hound dog breed group.

 Hound group: The hound has traditionally been used alongside hunters to track or chase prey.
 Unlike retrievers who are bred primarily to retrieve and bring back the prey, hounds were typically bred to have excellent vision, scent, or speed to pursue the prey.
 Because of the Hound's excellent vision, scent, and focus, they are a common police and secret services dog.
 Hounds are typically categorized into either "scent hounds" or "sight hounds".
 Both exercise and mental stimulation is important for hounds because of their history.
 They want to feel they have a "job" and want to go to bed feeling they have done their day's duty.

-Salukis for sale or adoption
+Salukis for adoption